HPA wins 2018 “Notable in Denver” AIA Colorado Award!

 This LEED Gold certified project was completed in July 2017.
 The newly constructed, 33,000 sq. ft. building with a linear public corridor and an opposing linear staff corridor frame the interior providing for a clear articulation between secure and non-secure spaces.

-The project centralizes judicial services for the County and includes a design that was derived from the Anasazi structures recessed in the nearby Mesa Verde cliff dwellings.
+The project centralizes judicial services for the County and includes a design that was derived from the Pueblo structures recessed in the nearby Mesa Verde cliff dwellings.
 The distinctive Kiva element near the main public entry defines the entry plaza and functions as a public community room when not in use as a jury assembly.

 “The overall wedge-like form of the main building is symbolic of the overhanging crevice in the Mesa Verde mountainside while also referencing the simple shed-like structures found within this agricultural community,” said Dennis Humphries, who led the project.